SolitudeWolf/ESMDL-UNet/README.md

-# ESMDL-UNet
+# Lightweight UNet with Multi-module Synergy and Dual-domain Attention for Precise Skin Lesion Segmentation
 <<<<<<< HEAD
 liling
 =======
-This is the official code repository for "ESMDL-UNet: Enhanced Skin Lesion Segmentation via Multi-module Collaboration and Dual-domain Attention in a Lightweight UNet Framework".
+This is the official code repository for "Lightweight UNet with Multi-module Synergy and Dual-domain Attention for Precise Skin Lesion Segmentation".
+The journal name "The Visual Computer".

 **0. Main Environments**
 - python 3.9